Travel.State.Gov >

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

-Remember: Before you adopt a child in Austria, you must have completed the above four steps.
+Remember: Before you adopt a child in Austria, you must have completed the above five steps.
 Only after completing these steps can you proceed to finalize the adoption.

 The process for finalizing the adoption in Austria generally includes the following: